 Vendor and Vendor Contractors shall maintain a Business Continuity and Disaster Recovery Plan for all Services provided hereunder (“Plan”), and implement such plan in the event of any unplanned interruption of Services.
 On or before the effective date, Vendor shall provide DOE with a copy of Vendor’s or Vendor Contractor’s current Plan, revision history, and any reports or summaries relating to past testing of the Plan.
 Vendor and Vendor Contractors shall actively test, review, and update their Plans on at least an annual basis using American Institute of Certified Public Accountants standards and other industry best practices as guidance.
 Vendor and Vendor Contractors shall promptly provide DOE with copies of all reports and/or summaries resulting from any testing of the Plan and with copies of any resulting updates to the Plan.
 Throughout the term of this Agreement, Vendor and Vendor Contractors shall maintain disaster avoidance procedures designed to safeguard Customer Data and the accessibility and availability of the Services.
 Additional disaster recovery/business continuity requirements may be set forth in individual Purchasing Instruments.

-Activation of Plan.
+Activation of Plan

 Vendor and Vendor Contractors shall immediately notify DOE of any disaster or other event in which the Plan is activated.
 If Vendor or Vendor Contractors fail to reinstate Services within the time periods set forth in the Plan, in addition to any other remedies available to DOE or other Governmental Entities hereunder, DOE may immediately terminate this Agreement and adversely affected Governmental Entities may terminate applicable Purchasing Instrument(s) as a non-curable default under Section 7.1.
 Without limiting Vendor’s obligations under this Agreement, whenever a disaster causes Vendor or Vendor Contractors to allocate limited resources between or among Vendor’s or Vendor Contractor’s customers, DOE shall receive at least the same treatment as comparable Vendor or Vendor Contractor’s customers with respect to such limited resources.
 The provisions of Section 12.26 (Force Majeure) shall not limit Vendor’s obligations under this Section.
 Further, nothing in this Section shall be construed as in any way limiting Vendor’s obligations elsewhere in this Agreement or any rights or remedies available to DOE.

 Vendor shall include the terms and conditions in this Section in all of its contracts, subcontracts, or other agreements with Vendor Contractors.